alba4k/albafetch/README.md

 ## Using the Makefile

-This will need gcc (`make CC=[compiler]` for other compilers, which should accept the same flags as gcc, e.g. clang) and make
+This will need you to have a C compiler installed and will still use meson under the hood.

 ```shell
 $ git clone https://github.com/alba4k/albafetch